Updated on November 15th, 2016 by Riley J. Dennis.

-Install Ice Cream Sandwich, the latest version of Android, on your netbook.
-Whether you want to play with Google’s mobile operating system or give new life to an otherwise discarded device, Android-x86 gives everyone a way to install Android on Intel netbooks.
+Now you can run Android on your netbook or laptop.
+Whether you want to play with Google’s mobile operating system or give new life to an otherwise discarded device, Android-x86 gives everyone a way to install Android on Intel-based computers.

 It’s fast.
-Even better: the latest version of Android-x86 comes with access to the Android Market, something almost impossible to set up on older Intel versions of the software.
+Even better: the latest version of Android-x86 comes with access to the Google Play Store.
 This means you can try out Android apps before you decide to buy an Android device.

 Heck, your netbook could end up becoming your Android device.

 I showed you how to install Chrome OS on unsupported computers, but some of you complained that it’s little more than a browser.
 Of course, that’s all Chrome OS is supposed to be, but I understand the disappointment.
 Android, I think, is a little more exciting.
-With access to thousands of apps it’s versatile, and its integration with the Google eco-system is much deeper than that of Chrome OS.
+With access to hundreds of thousands of apps, it’s versatile, and its integration with the Google ecosystem is much deeper than that of Chrome OS.

 It’s not terribly complicated to install, especially if you’ve installed some form of Linux in the past.
 Let’s walk through the process, then briefly explore Android on the netbook.